Travis Frederick: Professional career

-Dallas Cowboys

-In the 2013 NFL Draft, the Dallas Cowboys traded down in the first round with the San Francisco 49ers in exchange for a third-round pick (used to draft Terrance Williams).
+In the 2013 NFL draft, the Dallas Cowboys traded down in the first round with the San Francisco 49ers in exchange for a third-round pick (used to draft Terrance Williams).
 In the first round, the team selected Frederick after eight offensive linemen were drafted before him.
 This decision caused a stir in the media because it was not only seen as a reach, but the trade was also criticized for bringing poor compensation after moving down 13 positions.

 Frederick was named a starter from the first day of Organized Team Activities in the preseason, replacing Phil Costa, who had been the starter in the previous two years.
 He became the first rookie in franchise history to start every game at center and was selected to the NFL All-Rookie team.

-2014

 The next year, he continued his development, by anchoring what was arguably considered as the best offensive line in the league and was also named to his first Pro Bowl.

-2015

 In 2015, he had to work with four different starting quarterbacks with varying degrees of knowledge of the team's offense, which required him to make more protection calls.
 He was named to his second Pro Bowl.

-2016

 On August 13, 2016, Frederick signed a six-year, $56.4 million contract extension with the Cowboys, making him the highest-paid center in the league.

 Before the start of the 2016 season, Frederick was named one of the five team captains.
 That year, Frederick helped pave the way for rookie running back Ezekiel Elliott to the NFL rushing yards leader and his first Pro Bowl while protecting rookie quarterback Dak Prescott to his first Pro Bowl as well.
 He was named to his third straight Pro Bowl and was named First-team All-Pro, both honors being shared with fellow Cowboy offensive linemen Tyron Smith and Zack Martin.
 He was also ranked 87th on the NFL Top 100 Players of 2017 as the only center in the list.

-2017

 On December 19, 2017, Frederick was named to his fourth straight Pro Bowl alongside tackle Tyron Smith and guard Zack Martin for the second straight year.

-2018

 On September 3, 2018, Frederick was placed on injured reserve to start the 2018 season after being diagnosed with Guillain–Barré syndrome on August 22.
-He was inactive for the first four games before inevitably being placed on the reserve/non-football illness list on October 6, 2018.
+He was inactive for the first four games before being placed on the reserve/non-football illness list on October 6, 2018.

-2019

-Frederick was named to his fifth Pro Bowl.
+Frederick was named to his fifth Pro Bowl in 2019.

-Retirement

 On March 23, 2020, Frederick announced his retirement from professional football.